 Can You Swirl Wine Too Much or for Too Long?

-In theory, it’s possible to swirl wine for too long.
+In theory, it is possible to swirl wine for too long.
 If you do it for hours, the oxygen will fully oxidize the wine.
 Like leaving a bottle open overnight, this will ruin the wine and make it flat or even bitter.
 However, no reasonable person would do that.
-And swirling wine ten seconds longer or shorter won’t do any damage to your tasting experience.
+And swirling wine ten seconds longer or shorter will not do any damage to your tasting experience.

 You can swirl wines of all types.
 The more complex the wine is, the more perceivable will the effect on aromas be.
 Thus, especially bold, red wines with high levels of tannins and alcohol benefit from swirling.